rwilliams/jrubywiki/CallingJavaFromJRuby.md

 === Use include_package within a Ruby Module to import a Java Package's classes on const_missing ===

-Use <tt>include_package "package_name"</tt> in a Ruby Module to support namespaced access to the Java classes in the package.
+Use `include_package "package_name"` in a Ruby Module to support namespaced access to the Java classes in the package.
 This is similar to java's "package xxx.yyy.zzz;" format.
-It is also legal to use <tt>import "package_name"</tt>.
+It is also legal to use `import "package_name"`.

 "Example 1":